Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-currying.markdown

 supChip() //-> "HALLO chip, you old dog you!"
 ```

 Here we begin to see the difference between these two very similar methods.
-They both set this with their first argument and set subsequent arguments in the method with their next parameters.
+They both set "this" with their first argument and set subsequent arguments in the method with their next parameters.
 However, .bind() returns a new function, whereas .call() immediately evaluates the function it's called on with it's special parameters.

 .apply() is more similar to .call() than .bind().
 In fact, the only difference is in the way .apply() is called.